San Diego, California, USA travel guide

 Insider Tip

-Don't be shy about asking your instructor for specific tips on paddling technique; it makes a huge difference in catching waves.
+Don't be afraid to ask your instructor for personalized tips on paddling technique; a strong paddle is key to catching more waves.

-6:30 PM·Freshen up and enjoy dinner at Kono's Cafe, a legendary Pacific Beach spot.
+7:00 PM·Enjoy a well-deserved dinner at Kono's Cafe, a legendary Pacific Beach institution.

 Why Visit

-While famous for breakfast, Kono's also serves dinner and offers a casual, authentic beach dining experience.
-It's a local institution with a laid-back atmosphere perfect after a day in the sun.
+While famous for breakfast, Kono's also serves dinner and offers a laid-back, authentic beach vibe that's perfect after a day in the sun.
+It's a local favorite with delicious, unpretentious food.

 Insider Tip

-Even for dinner, you absolutely must try one of their famous breakfast burritos; they're legendary for a reason and incredibly satisfying after surfing.
+Even for dinner, you absolutely must try one of their legendary breakfast burritos; they're huge, satisfying, and a true taste of PB.

 Where to Stay

-For your solo adventure, I highly recommend the Tower23 Hotel in Pacific Beach ($250-350/night).
-It's directly on the boardwalk, offering a fun and social atmosphere, and its JRDN restaurant is excellent for a sophisticated meal if you choose.
+For solo travelers, the Tower23 Hotel in Pacific Beach ($250-350/night) is the ultimate choice.
+It's directly on the boardwalk, offering a vibrant and social atmosphere, and its JRDN restaurant is excellent for a stylish meal.

 Leif's Tip